 B6277 – Alston to Middleton in Teesdale | Cumbria

 I have been to Cumbria for the first time last September, and I do not even know how to start describing the gorgeous routes that we have found nearby Alston.
-Besides, the stunning landscape, and quietness of this remote area at the beginning of the Autumn, this was also the place that I have seen more motorcycles.
+Besides, the stunning landscape, and quietness of this remote area at the beginning of the Autumn, this was also the place where I have seen more motorcycles.

-They are everywhere, and it was quite scary to be bypassed for many of them almost like every route we have taken.
+They are everywhere, and it was quite scary to be bypassed by many of them almost like every route we have taken.
 And according to bikers who have visited the area before, it’s a kind of secret spot with great high-speed corners, and you need to be fast.
-Just watch out the sheep.
+Just watch out for the sheep.
 They are also everywhere.

 A54/A537 – Buxton to Macclesfield | Peak District

 Peak District itself is already a must-visit spot in the UK.
 But if you are looking for more adventure.
-The also known as Cat and Fiddle route is one of the favourite biking routes around the country.
+The also known Cat and Fiddle route is one of the favourite biking routes around the country.
 And did you know this route is called Cat & Fiddle because of a legendary 17th-century pub and Inn of the same name?

-The pub is on the top of the hill and you will not miss it.
+The pub is at the top of the hill and you will not miss it.
 The scenery is everything that you should expect of a route between Derbyshire and Cheshire.
 It is quite popular with motorcyclists, as you can imagine.
 Consequently, one of the most dangerous routes as well.